 His feast day is the 5th of August, the day on which he died.

-St Oswald’s was originally called Petersfield House.
-While the architecture of the buildings timber frame suggests it is many centuries old, its documented history extends to the mid 19th century.
+The building of St Oswald’s was originally called Petersfield House.
+While the exact age of building is unknown, its documented history extends to the mid-19th century.

 It is unclear whether James Wheatly (Jr) resided in the property himself.
 Records reveal that he entered a 7-year lease agreement with an Isabella D Meiklam in 1905, with the property being leased to a Miss Emily Challen before that.
 James Wheatly (Jr) passed on the 23rd Feb 1906.
 He left the property to Midhurst Church School, who placed the property up for auction at the Angel.
 It was sold for £450 to John Mudge Furneaux, a solicitor for Midhurst Council.
 It appears that John chose not to sell the property until the protected lease period had expired, as this is exactly what he did in 1912 for a sum of £600.

-John Holland later sold the property to Charles Pearce Crodacott Sargent for £1000.
+In 1931, John Holland suffered a stroke and decided to retire, he sold the property to Charles Pearce Crodacott Sargent for £1000.
 Little is known of Charles Sargent, except that he sold St Oswald’s to John Gilbert Richards (known as Gil) in 1959.
 On an unknown date Gil sold the practice goodwill while retaining ownership of the property.
 Mark Thomas Coppen purchased the practice goodwill from a dentist called Rex Pitt in 1982, before purchasing the property from Gil in 1987.

-Mark since expanded the dental practice so that it fills all 3 floors, providing 4 modern surgeries and 2 wating rooms to our patients.
+Mark since expanded the dental practice so that it fills all 3 floors, providing 4 modern surgeries and 2 waiting rooms to our patients.

 In 2020 Mark went into partnership with his son, Edward Coppen.
 The practice has expanded further thanks to the conversion of an out-house into a modern dental hygiene suite.
-St Oswald’s is now very fortunate to be a 5-surgery dental practice with an ideal location in the centre of town.
+St Oswald’s is now very fortunate to be a 5-surgery dental practice with an ideal centre of town location.